The first American mass-market paperback publisher, Pocket Books, also has a long history as a successful publisher of romance novels.

 Unfortunately for the company, their debut coincided with the rise of digital format, and Sonnet folded after just a couple of years.

 Romance Genre Legacy

-By the end of the 20th century romance authors like Kresley Cole and Sabrina Jeffries would be signed on.
+By the end of the 20th century, Pocket Books would sign romance authors like Kresley Cole, Susan Mallery, Meredith Duran, and Sabrina Jeffries.

-Pocket Books still remains a force to be reckoned with in an ever more decreasing paperback marketplace.
+Pocket Books remain a force to be reckoned with in an ever-more-decreasing paperback marketplace.

 Pocket Books Covers

 - Goodreads: Pocket Books Romances

 - Rob Imes.Blogspot: A Guide to Category Romance Series